What Does the Bible Say About the Enemy?

 The Apostle Paul further develops this theme, explaining that our struggle is not against flesh and blood but against spiritual forces.
 This perspective helps believers understand that the true enemy often lies beyond the visible antagonists, requiring spiritual weapons such as faith, the Word of God, and prayer for confrontation.

-See also What Does the Bible Say About Humans?
+See also What Does the Bible Say About Borders?

 Moreover, the Bible does not ignore the pain and difficulty of having enemies.
 The Psalms, for instance, are replete with cries for deliverance from oppressors and pleas for God’s justice against wrongdoers.
 Yet, even in these cries, there is a reliance on God’s judgment rather than personal retaliation.